gemyang/neo-react-in-web-component/README.md

 # use npm run build to generate uber js file and use npm run preview to see the custom element in action
 # use npm run dev to hot load project during development

+# change log:
+## merge generated css into generated js in build using cssInjectedByJsPlugin()